 We hear from a lot of parents with teens nearing the end of their home education journey who are looking for advice about entry to tertiary education.
 It’s hard to give specific advice about individual courses, because entry requirements vary, not only between institutions but between different courses at the same institution.

 Almost 60% of students entering higher education do so without using an ATAR, and home educated students have gone on to every university in Australia.
 So if your child wants to study, there will be a way.

 Please also see our article Home Education and TAFE.

 The starting point is to select a few courses of interest, then work backwards to establish entry options.
 Ideally this will be done when the teen is 15-16, giving you time to arrange to meet any prerequisites.
 Depending on the course, these might include:

 - Certificate course

 Some Certificate II, III and IV TAFE courses will not have prerequisites, and entry may only require a Literacy Language and Numeracy assessment (LLN), which is usually around year 10 level for certificate courses.

 Check for established pathways.

 Many institutions have established pathways.
-An example of this would be the RMIT Engineering pathway, which starts with a Certificate IV in Tertiary Studies (Engineering), progresses (with some units credited) to a two year Advanced Diploma, and then on to the engineering degree (with 1.5 years credit).
+As an example, they might start with a Certificate IV, then progress (with some units credited) to a two year Advanced Diploma, and then on to the degree (with 1.5 years credit).